envima/photodb/collections/_usage/photoapp_browser.md

 Click on a thumbnail image to select it.
 It is shown with a dashed border as selection mark.

-When a thumbnail image is selected the page is changed to the [PhotoApp viewer page](/photodb_documentation/usage/photoapp_viewer.html) to view image details.
+When a thumbnail image is selected the page is changed to the [PhotoApp Viewer](/photodb_documentation/usage/photoapp_viewer.html) to view image details.